 What You’re Missing without Professional Service Automation

 Schow adds that a blind spot for many MSPs is when they’re tracking work.
 “It’s a problem if you’re not tracking things right away.
 Some do it at the end of the day — or worse, at the end of the week,” he says.
-“That habit leads to leaking information and an inaccurate record of the amount of time you’ve spent.”
+“That habit leads to leaking information and an inaccurate record of the time you’ve spent.”
 He points out that unless an MSP is tracking time accurately, they won’t bill appropriately and won’t have the revenue to grow.
 “Those things can wear on an organization.
 It’s best to establish habits early,” he comments.

 Where to Begin

-He points out, however, accounting integration is a goal to work toward because it will help you run a better business.
+He points out, however, that accounting integration is a goal to work toward because it will help you run a better business.
 “Without insights from that data, it’s hard to know if your business is healthy and if you’re generating the gross margin you need to be profitable,” he says.

 “MSPs who integrate with accounting and get the data they need to run their businesses are the ones we see grow and realize the greatest value from the tool,” Schow comments.

 He warns not to implement a PSA tool now that has only the capabilities to address your current needs.
 “A lot of tools feel like a fit, but when you grow, you’ll be looking at a rip and replace,” Schow explains.
-“Choose one that’s comfortable for you to use now, but that’s capable of scaling with your business as big as you see yourself growing.”
+“Choose one that’s comfortable for you to use now but capable of scaling with your business as big as you see yourself growing.”